urish/wix-ui-lib/components/LanguagePicker/LanguagePicker.md

 # LanguagePicker

 Language Picker component, expandable dropdown list of languages.
-Controls the selection of a language supported by the app
+Use it to control the selection of a language supported by the app.

 ### Example

+<div wix-model="lang" wix-ctrl="LanguagePicker"></div>

 ### Markup
 ```html